LivePersonInc/developer-center/pages/index.md

 ### Common Use Cases

-* Integrating LiveEngage with your native app - refer to our Mobile App Messaging SDKs, [for iOS](mobile-app-messaging-sdk-for-ios-overview.html) or [for Android](mobile-app-messaging-sdk-for-android-overview.html).
+* [Messaging for your Native App in iOS](mobile-app-messaging-sdk-for-ios-overview.html) or [Android](/mobile-app-messaging-sdk-for-android-overview.html): Add asynchronous messaging to any mobile application using our robust SDKs

-* Customizing LiveEngage reporting - work with our Data APIs to customize LiveEngage reports.
+* [Custom Reporting](major-platform-components-getting-started-with-data-apis.html) - work with our Data APIs to create any dashboards, reports or KPIs.
+Integrate LiveEngage data into any Contact Center tools or dashboards

-* Building or integrating an Agent Workspace widget - add third party service widgets into the agent workspace for quick reference with our [Agent Workspace SDK](agent-workspace-widget-sdk-overview.html).
+* [Agent Widgets](agent-workspace-widget-sdk-overview.html): Build or integrate widgets such as CRM integration, KB or AI tools in the Agent Workspace

 ### Major Platform Capabilities